5 from 12 votes

 • Sprinkle butter over and pulse until mixture resembles coarse crumbs.

-• With processor running on low, add ice water 1 tablespoon at a time until dough begins to clump together.
+• With processor running on low, add ice water 1 tbsp at a time until dough begins to clump together.

 • Cover work surface with a large sheet of parchment paper and sprinkle with almond flour.
 Turn out dough and form into a disk.
 Sprinkle with additional almond flour and top with another piece of parchment, then carefully roll out in all directions to form a rough circle about 13 inches in diameter.